Gon-Dev/npcrafter/README.md

-# Dungeon Master's Fuel
+# NPCrafter

 In this study case i'll be constructing a gallery for fantasy-oriented TTRPG Dungeon Masters.
 "What's that Goni?", you could be thinking.
 As a storytelling narrator, the Dungeon Master often encounter him/herself with a lack of inspiration to plan which will be the next adventure to throw at his/her friends.
 In most cases a book helps, but in other it cannot.

 So i will take the Scryfall API database and, searching and displaying the art of the Magic The Gathering TCG, be ofering quick and random reference.
-This is a study project in my Front End Javascript learning road.
+This is a study project in my Front-End Javascript learning road.

 # What I'm learning here